allthingslinux/tux/docs/content/selfhost/manage/index.md

 # Self-Host Management

+!!! wip "Work in progress"
+    This section is a work in progress.
+Please help us by contributing to the documentation.

 This section contains documentation for managing your Tux instance.

-## Navigation

 - [Database](database.md)
 - [Operations](operations.md)